brick-tool-dev/BRICK-2.0/README.md

 ---

 ## Install
-download `brick.zip` to the directory you want and execute:
+download `brick.zip` to the directory you want and run Unix command:

 `unzip brick.zip`

+Attention: `brick.zip` is stored with Git LFS due to the file size.

 ---